pchinjr/crazyflie-ble/README.md

 ## Examples

-### Hover [untested]
+### Hover - kinda tested / it does fly the drone up and down.

-To run the hover example run `npm run-script hover` from within the root directory of the package
+To run the hover example run `npm run hover` from within the root directory of the package